Notre Dame vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Georgia Tech Stats and Trends

-- This season, the Yellow Jackets won ATS in their only game as an underdog of 15.5 points or more.
+- The Yellow Jackets covered the spread in their only game when underdogs by 16 points or more.

-- Georgia Tech's games this year have hit the over five times in 10 opportunities (50%).
+- Georgia Tech's games this year have eclipsed the over/under five times in 10 opportunities (50%).

-- Georgia Tech is 3-5 against the spread and 3-5 overall in games when it scores more than 20.5 points.
+- Georgia Tech is 3-5 against the spread and 3-5 overall when the team notches more than 20.5 points.

-- In games that Georgia Tech totals over 361.8 yards, the team is 2-5 against the spread and 3-4 overall.
+- Georgia Tech is 2-5 against the spread and 3-4 overall when the team amasses more than 361.8 yards.

-- This season the Yellow Jackets have 12 turnovers, seven fewer than the Fighting Irish have takeaways (19).
+- The Yellow Jackets have turned the ball over 12 times, seven fewer times than the Fighting Irish have forced turnovers (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.